 - Bribery of the organization, its personnel or business associates in relation to its activities

-- Demonstrating compliance to relevant legislation such as the Bribery Act 2010
+Demonstrating compliance to relevant legislation such as the UK Bribery Act 2010, FCPA and other anti-bribery laws

 In today’s competitive markets and in geographical locations where it is still common practice to make illicit payments to obtain business, international companies are often faced with challenges to comply with international laws and regulations.